 is an nine-day, city-wide celebration of parks featuring service projects, fun events, educational programs, family activities and more.
-With the leadership of volunteer Park Friends groups across the city, we kick off the week with a citywide cleanup at nearly 100 parks and 2,000 volunteers.
+With the leadership of volunteer Park Friends groups across the city, we kick off the week with a citywide cleanup at 100 parks with 2,000 volunteers.

 Save the date!
-May 13-21, 2017
+May 13th-21st, 2018